-The Deloitte Center for Financial Services surveyed executives responsible for purchasing insurance at 504 middle market companies, defined as having more than US$250 million but less than US$1 billion in annual revenue.
+The Deloitte Center for Financial Services surveyed executives responsible for purchasing insurance at 504 middle market companies, defined as having more than £200 million but less than £800 million in annual income.
 The survey, fielded during the summer of 2019, was not random.
 Preset quotas required close to a 50-50 split between buyers and nonbuyers of stand-alone policies, regardless of whether they had any cyber coverage in standard policies (figure 4).
 There were also target levels for five industries included in the study (figure 3).

-While respondents in the smallest of the three revenue subsets (those with companies generating more than US$250 million but less than US$500 million annually) were the least likely to have stand-alone policies, the upper two subsets still had significant percentages without dedicated coverage.
+While respondents in the smallest of the three income subsets (those with companies generating more than £200 million but less than £400 million annually) were the least likely to have stand-alone policies, the upper two subsets still had significant percentages without dedicated coverage.